 Here we describe high-density SNP discovery and genetic map construction for a Brassica rapa recombinant inbred line population.
 We also use the genotype data from the population to detect and remedy putative genome mis-assemblies and to assign scaffold sequences to their likely genomic locations.
 These improvements to the assembly represent 7.1-8.0% of the annotated Brassica rapa genome.
 We demonstrate how this new resource is a significant improvement for QTL analysis over the current low-density genetic map

+SNP list

+Genotype bin pipeline

+Scaffold assembly

+Fix missassembly

+New Genetic Map

+Conversion between genetic and physical distance

 Introduction